Optimized Score Transformation for Consistent Fair Classification: Problem Formulation

-In the pre-processing case, we additionally define a \emph{transformed outcome} variable $Y' \in \{0,1\}$ and let $r'(x) = p_{Y'\given X}(1\given x)$ be the conditional probability associated with it.
+We also consider a pre-processing extension of FST in which $r'(x)$ is used to transform the training data and train a new classifier, which provides the final output.
+For this case, we additionally define a \emph{transformed outcome} variable $Y' \in \{0,1\}$ and let $r'(x) = p_{Y'\given X}(1\given x)$ be the conditional probability associated with it.
 The overall procedure consists of two steps, performed in general by two different parties: 1) The \emph{data owner} transforms the outcome variable from $Y$ to $Y'$; 2) The \emph{modeler} trains a classifier with $Y'$ as target variable and $X$ as input, without regard for fairness.
 The transformed score $r'(x)$ plays two roles in this procedure.
-The first is to specify the (randomized) mapping from $X$ to $Y'$ in step 1).
-As will be seen, the mapping depends only indirectly on $Y$ through the original score $r(x)$.
+The first is to specify the probabilistic mapping from $X$ to $Y'$ in step 1).
+As discussed in Section~\ref{sec:proc:pre}, we realize this mapping by re-weighting the training data.
 The second role stems from the main challenge faced by pre-processing methods, namely that the predominant fairness metrics depend on the output of the classifier trained in step 2) but this classifier is not under direct control of the pre-processing in step 1).
-In recognition of this challenge, we make the following assumption, also discussed in \cite{madras2018,salimi2019capuchin}: \begin{assumption}[pre-processing] The classifier trained by the modeler approximates the transformed score $r'(x)$ if it is a probabilistic classifier or a thresholded version of $r'(x)$ if it is a binary classifier. \end{assumption} This assumption is satisfied for modelers who are ``doing their job'' in learning to predict $Y'$ from $X$ since the optimal classifier in this case is $r'(x)$ or a function thereof.
+In recognition of this challenge, we make the following assumption, also discussed by \citet{madras2018,salimi2019capuchin}: \begin{assumption}[pre-processing] The classifier trained by the modeler approximates the transformed score $r'(x)$ if it is a probabilistic classifier or a thresholded version of $r'(x)$ if it is a binary classifier. \end{assumption} This assumption is satisfied for modelers who are ``doing their job'' in learning to predict $Y'$ from $X$ since the optimal classifier in this case is $r'(x)$ or a function thereof.
 Given the assumption, we will use $r'(x)$ as a surrogate for the actual classifier output.
 The assumption is not satisfied if the modeler is not competent or, worse, malicious in trying to discriminate against certain protected groups.

+We note that this pre-processing extension is not specific to FST and could be applied to other methods that produce a fair output score similar to $r'(x)$, for example in-processing methods that work with probabilistic classifiers.

-\subsection{Utility measure}
+\subsection{Utility Measure}

-We propose to measure the loss in optimality, i.e.~utility, between the transformed score $r'(x)$ and original score $r(x)$ using the following cross-entropy:
+We propose to measure the loss in optimality, i.e.,~utility, between the transformed score $r'(x)$ and population score $r(x)$ using the following cross-entropy:

 where the right-hand side results from expanding the expectation over $Y$ conditioned on $X$, and $p_{Y'\given X}$ is used only as notational shorthand in the post-processing case since $Y'$ is not generated.
 For simplicity, we shall also use the following notation for cross-entropy: